I want to get married in Finland. What paperwork do I need?

-Do I have to take photocopies of my documents and passport?
+Do I have to take photocopies of my original documents and passport?

 Do I need to have a valid residence permit in the UK when applying for a visa?

 Yes.
-Your UK residence permit has to be valid at least three months after your return.
+Your UK residence permit has to be valid at least three months after your planned return date.

 How long is the processing time for Schengen visas?

 The prosessing time for Schengen visas is normally max. two weeks or sometimes less depending on the travel document.

 How much is the visa fee?

 Schengen visa is issued free of charge to a spouse and dependants of EU/EEA-citizens when travelling together or to join the family member.
 The spouse's original passport and marriage certificate/childrens's full birth certicate/parents passport should be presented.

 There is no fee for Diplomatic or Service passport holders providing they are travelling on official duty.
 A verbal note from the Embassy should be presented.